-- Costs and revenues of securities lending and/or repurchase and/or reverse repurchase agreement transactions operational costs, will be returned to the relevant Fund.
+Direct and indirect operational costs and fees arising from securities lending transactions and/or repurchase and/or reverse repurchase agreement transactions may be deducted from the revenue delivered to the relevant Fund.
+These costs and fees shall not include hidden revenue.
+All the revenues arising from such transactions, net of direct and indirect operational costs, will be returned to the relevant Fund.
 The annual report of the Company shall contain details of the revenues arising from securities lending transactions and/or repurchase and/or reverse repurchase agreement transactions for the entire reporting period together with the direct and indirect operational costs and fees incurred.
 The entities to which direct and indirect costs and fees may be paid include banks, investment firms, broker-dealers or other financial institutions or intermediaries and may be related parties to the Management Company and/or the Depositary.